Geography in Conversation

 Each speaker will have 8 minutes to spotlight their work.

-During the Q&A forum the audience will have up to 60 minutes to ask questions of the experts on their research on the Murray Darling Basin system.
+During the Q&A forum the audience will have up to 60 minutes to ask questions of the experts on their research.

 Light refreshments are served on arrival.
 This is a chance to network with colleagues and friends interested in this topic.